Silasgeissler/ntdll_dumper/README.md

 ## Notes
 - Requires Windows. (duh)
-- The syscall stub is pretty much only found in ntdll.dll.
-I will update it for other DLLs that provide syscall stubs soon.
+- The syscall stub pattern is exclusive ntdll.dll.

 ## License
 do whatever